 First up, we have good ol' raisins.
 These little gems are a pantry staple and an excellent substitute for sultanas in baking.

-They’re made from dried grapes, just like sultanas, but come in different sizes and colors.
-Raisins have a tangy-sweet flavor and a chewy texture, making them perfect for cakes, muffins, cookies, and bread.
+They're made from dried grapes, just like sultanas, but come in different sizes and colors (usually from Vitis vinifera varieties).

 Simply use equal amounts of raisins as you would sultanas in your recipe.
 Check out our guide on raisin substitutes for more inspiration!